Colorful shelves of art supplies at the ochre museum in Roussillon

 Roussillon may be tiny, but it punches above its weight in culinary charm.
 A few standouts:

 • Restaurant David – Elegant Provençal dining with a terrace that looks out across the valley.
-Try the seasonal tasting menu if you can.
+Try the seasonal tasting menu.

 • Le Piquebaure – More casual, with hearty fare and sweeping views from its terrace.
 Perfect for a sunset dinner.